awslabs/mountpoint-s3-csi-driver/docs/INSTALL.md

 ```

 > [!WARNING]
-> Using the main branch to deploy the CSI Driver is not supported.
-The main branch may contain upcoming features incompatible with the currently released stable version of the CSI Driver.
+> Using a GitHub branch (`main`, `release-X.Y`, or any other) to deploy the CSI Driver is not supported.
+Charts in the GitHub repository may contain upcoming features incompatible with the currently released stable version of the CSI Driver image.

 #### Once Mountpoint for Amazon S3 CSI Driver has been deployed, verify the pods are running: